bekhruzbekRakhmonov/beda_top_bot/README.md

 ## Overview

-This Real Estate System is a Telegram bot-based application designed to assist real estate agents in managing properties, clients, and documents.
+This Real Estate Assistant is a Telegram bot-based application designed to assist real estate agents in managing properties, clients, and documents.
 It leverages advanced technologies such as vector search capabilities (Qdrant) for efficient property matching and AI-powered text generation (Google's Gemini API) for improving queries and generating property descriptions.

 ## Features